mingxiaoliu/test/README.md

 I have add some new test for vim
 I have add some new test for hello
 I have add some new test for git rebase
+I have add some new test for git merge